sumanify/deep-learning-with-python/README.md

 Exercises to learn deep learning with python.

-imdb.py - Classifying movie reviews
+imdb.py - A binary classification of movie reviews reuters.py - A single-label, multiclass classification for Reuters newswires